Foreign Policy of Islam: Peace or War?

 He similarly stated:

-Whoever kills a person of the People of Covenant (such as Jews and Christian or
+Whoever kills a person of the People of Covenant (such as Jews and Christians or

-people of other creeds or philosophy) with whom there is a covenant between them
+people of other creeds or philosophies) with whom there is a covenant between them

 and Muslims, he or she will not enter Paradise.-Bukhari, 3166